gimi-q/arrayUtils/README.md

 ### Usage
 ```
-import { flatten } from './arrayUtils.js
+import { flatten } from './arrayUtils.js'

 flatten([ 1, [ 2, [ 3 ] ], 4 ])  -> [ 1, 2, 3, 4 ]
 ```
 ##### Notes:
-  - Takes one argument with type of <Array>
+  - Takes one argument with type of `Array`.
   - An invalid argument will return an empty array.

 ### Licence